Creekside-Programming/chsprogramming.org/README.md

 # chsprogramming.org
 This is the source code for the website at https://chsprogramming.org.
-Currently, it is a bogus non-profit website thrown together in 5 minutes in the hopes that it will be indexed by Google.